GheodeAI/levante_npspei_tool/README.md

 **Goal:** Compute NP-SPEI for individual grid points.

-To bypass memory restrictions on the HPC, the Water Balance NetCDF files are decomposed into individual grid points.
+To bypass memory restrictions on the HPC and, specially the time computing restrictions, the Water Balance NetCDF files are decomposed into individual grid points.
 A hybrid Python/R workflow calculates the Non-Parametric SPEI for each point in parallel using SLURM array jobs.

 * **Key Scripts:** `submit_by_zone.sh`, `np_spei_calculator.py`
 * **Input:** Water Balance NetCDFs (from Step 2).